![]() |

 Q. What does the award consist of?

-A. You will receive a packet consisting of a certificate with the player's name on it, signed by General James Shelton, Honorary Colonel of the Black Lions; a Black Lions regimental emblem (patch) like the one above, and a brief writeup of the award which you can use, if you wish, as your script in presenting the award
+A. You will receive a packet consisting of a certificate with the player's name on it, signed by General James Shelton, Honorary Colonel of the Black Lions; a Black Lions regimental patch; a brief writeup of the award which you can use, if you wish, as your script in presenting the award; and a press release for your local news media.

 Q. How do I enroll my team?

-A. E-mail all particulars to coachwyatt@aol.com - include the name of the team or school, and the name, mailing address and e-mail address of the head coach and (if applicable) the person who will be serving as your team's contact (in the event that is not also the head coach).
+A. E-mail particulars to coachwyatt@aol.com - include the name of the team or school, and the name, mailing address and e-mail address of the person who will be serving as your team's contact (preferably, but not necessarily, the head coach)

 For example: East End Falcons - Staten Island, New York - Vince Wilson - 555 East 14th St, Staten Island, NY 15055 - vwilson@aol.com